rlzh/notes-vault/README.md

-My personal Obsidian vault for research
+My personal Obsidian vault for research-related notes

-- Repo should be opened using the Obsidian app: https://obsidian.md/download
+- This vault should be opened using the Obsidian app: https://obsidian.md/download